How to create an instance

 See also: find, launch <image>, info

-To find out what images are available, run:
+To find out which images are available, run multipass find.
+Here’s a sample output:

 anbox-cloud-appliance latest Anbox Cloud Appliance